Carroll O'Connor: Archie Bunker's Place

 When All in the Family ended after nine seasons, Archie Bunker's Place continued in its place and ran for four additional years.
-Longtime friend and original series star Jean Stapleton kept her role as Edith Bunker, but she was limited to five guest appearances in Season 1.
-In the second-season premiere, her character died of a stroke, leaving Archie to cope with the loss.
+Longtime friend and original series star Jean Stapleton appeared as Edith Bunker on the new show, but made only five guest appearances during the first season.
+Stapleton decided she did not want to continue in the role, and in the second-season premiere, it was revealed that her character had died of a stroke, leaving Archie to cope with the loss.
+At the time, O'Connor was receiving $200,000 an episode, making him one of the highest paid stars on television.
 The show was canceled in 1983.
 O'Connor was angered about the show's cancellation, maintaining that the show ended with an inappropriate finale.
 He would later work for CBS again when he starred in In the Heat of the Night on NBC and they decided not to renew the series.
 CBS allowed the series to continue for two more years and have a proper ending.

 In the Heat of the Night

 While coping with his son's drug problem, O'Connor starred as Sparta, Mississippi, Police Chief Bill Gillespie, a tough veteran cop on In the Heat of the Night.
 Based on the novel by John Ball and the 1967 movie of the same name, the series debuted on NBC in March 1988 and performed well.
 He cast his inexperienced son Hugh O'Connor as Officer Lonnie Jamison.
 The headquarters of the Sparta Police Department was actually the library in Covington, Georgia.

 In 1989, while working on the set, O'Connor was hospitalized and underwent open heart surgery, which caused him to miss four episodes at the end of the second season.
 (Actor Joe Don Baker took his place in those episodes as an acting police chief.)
 O'Connor would later serve as one of the executive producers for the series, starting with the third season.
 The series was transferred from NBC to CBS in 1992 and cancelled two years later after its seventh season.
 O'Connor reprised his role the following year for four two-hour In the Heat of the Night television films.

 While on the series, O'Connor recorded "Bring a Torch, Jeanette Isabella" for the 1991 In the Heat of the Night Christmas CD Christmas Time's A Comin.
 He was joined by Grand Ole Opry star mandolinist Jesse McReynolds, Nashville accordionist Abe Manuel Jr., and Nashville fiddlers Buddy Spicher and Randall Franks.
 CD Producer and series co-star Randall Franks created the arrangement which was co-produced by series co-star Alan Autry.
 He joined other members of the cast for a recording of "Jingle Bells" with vocals by Country Music Hall of Fame members Little Jimmy Dickens, Kitty Wells, Pee Wee King, The Marksmen Quartet, Bobby Wright, Johnnie Wright and Ken Holloway.
-According to MeTV, Carroll wrote several episodes under the pseudonym Matt Harris.
+According to MeTV, O'Connor wrote several episodes under the pseudonym Matt Harris.